Sound and Sentiment

 Data Visualisation

-For some people, music is more than just sound – it connects people to feelings, a mood and a memory.
+For some people, music is more than just sound; it connects people to feelings, moods, and memories.
 As someone who creates playlists based on how I am feeling.
 I have always been fascinated by the emotional undertones in music.
 This project focuses on the larger question:

-• Can the emotional landscape of today’s popular music be visualised, and make it feel like the music itself?
+Can the emotional landscape of today’s popular music be visualized, and make it feel like the music itself?

 The Spark Behind the Project:

-We as humans have a tendency to respond to music on instinct.
-But platforms such as Spotify quantify emotions with metrics like valence ( a measure of musical positivity), danceability, speechiness, tempo, and energy.
+We, humans, tend to respond to music on instinct.
+But platforms such as Spotify quantify emotions with metrics like valence (a measure of musical positivity), danceability, speechiness, tempo, and energy.
 I wanted to explore what those numbers actually look like, and how they vary across genres, artists and songs.

 Would more popular genres tend to be “happier”?
 Could I spot emotional patterns in different tracks?
 And what visual language could best represent these feelings?